chipbuster/p2-raytracer/README.md

 - Use the flag -DPATHTRACING=OFF to turn off path tracing.
 This flag is ON by default
 - Use the flag -DFORCEAREA=ON to force all point lights to be treated as area lights with a radius of 1.0.
-This flag is OFF by default.
+This flag is ON by default.
 This flag is useful if you want to quickly convert point lights in scenes to area lights without having to rewrite or modify the scene

+# demos

+We have placed a few demo scenes that show off the path tracer and soft shadows in the folder *demos*.

 # generate.py